LoserCard/Moonlight-QS/README.md

 # Moonlight-QS
-Moonlight-QS is a quick start application extension for Windows that uses a script to dynamically generate shortcut links (.lnk) for one-click Moonlight Game Streaming startup with the host/app of your choosing.
+Moonlight-QS is a quick start application for Windows that use several scripts to dynamically generate shortcut links (.lnk) for one-click Moonlight Game Streaming startup with the host/app of your choosing.
 This package does NOT contain the base Moonlight Game Streaming application; you can download the Moonlight application here: https://moonlight-stream.org/

 Features:
 * Wake-On-Lan functionality.